 Visitation.
 The time that a noncustodial parent spends with his or her child(ren).

-Trying to understand all the terminology that goes along with divorce proceedings can be a full-time job itself.
-Whether you are just beginning the divorce process or are further along, legal representation can make all the difference.
+The divorce glossary will help you to understand the key terminology that goes along with divorce proceedings, but you may need more help than that.
+Whether you're just beginning the divorce process or are further along, legal representation can make all the difference.
 Contact a divorce lawyer in your jurisdiction, who will be able to give you the information you need and advocate on your behalf should you need to go to court.